halcon74/hello-world/README.md

 In short, it turned into a project of learning more Python, SCons and Linux in general :)

-There is a file docs/used_sources with a listing af all main materials that I've read during the work on this project.
+There is a file docs/used_sources with a listing af all main materials that I've looked at during the work on this project.